dr-JT/pupillometry/README.md

 ### Message Markers

 You will need to supply message markers to correctly preprocess your data.
-This image is a representation of what the message markers `starttracking.message`, `trialonset.message`, and `bconset.message` correspond to.
+This image is a representation of what the message markers `start_tracking.message`, `trial_onset.message`, and `bc_onset.message` correspond to.
 For further detail see [Example Data Set](https://dr-jt.github.io/pupillometry/articles/Example%20Data%20Set.html) and [Message Markers](https://dr-jt.github.io/pupillometry/articles/Message%20Markers.html) Articles.

 <img src="./reference/figures/message_markers_1.png" align = "center" />